vuki656/package-info.nvim/README.md

 ## 📝 Notes

+- If you want to test out new features use the `develop` branch. `master` should be stable and tested by me.
+I test features on develop for a couple of days before merging them to master

 - Display might be slow on a project with a lot of packages.
 This is due to the `npm outdated` command taking a long time.
 Nothing can be done about that